 In the early 2000 era when graphic design was a thing and was regarded as being really cool, I learned how to use Macromedia Dreamweaver and Macromedia Flash.
 This was a time when these skills were important to break into the field of graphic design.
-There was a steep learning curve when it came to these two tools, and it wasn’t easy.
+There was a steep learning curve regarding these two tools, and it wasn’t easy.

 Things have changed drastically today.
 There is a NoCode Revolution afoot.
 An interesting podcast called My NoCode Story with Ayush gives a thoughtful indication as to why more and more people are opting for No Code tools.
-The reason is digital empowerment, democratising creation and empowering the lay person.
+The reason is digital empowerment, democratizing creation, and empowering the layperson.

 There are plenty of No Code tools out there, and we, at Hyvor Talk, use quite a few.
 The infographic created on Canva above shows a few statistics of low code market forecast.
 That said, we are firmly ensconced in the No Code part of the IT world, and focusing on Bubble.io, which is a game changer today.

-(I mean, you can create an app on Bubble.io without knowing code!)
+(I mean, you can create an app on Bubble.io without knowing the code!)

 20 Reasons To Use Bubble.io